NeuCharFramework/NcfDocs/docs/start/xncf-develop/update-xncf.md

-# 更新 Xncf 模块
+# Update Xncf Module

-Xncf 模块使用版本号来标识版本更新。
+Xncf modules use version numbers to identify version updates.

-## 如何在代码中更新版本号？
+## How to update the version number in the code?

-找到 Xncf 模块中的 Register 文件
+Find the Register file in the Xncf module

 <img src="./images/update-xncf/project_folder1.png" />

-修改文件中的 Version 号
+Modify the Version number in the file

 <img src="./images/update-xncf/modify_version_number1.png" />

-## 如何在 NCF 项目中更新模块？
+## How to update the module in the NCF project?

-只需要引用最新的 dll（或安装 nuget 包），系统后台会自动扫描版本更新：
+Simply reference the latest dll (or install the nuget package), and the system backend will automatically scan for version updates:

-`【模块管理】页面`
+`【Module Management】page`

 <img src="https://weixin.senparc.com/images/NCF/XncfModules/08.png" />

-或 `模块详情页面`
+or `Module Details Page`

 <img src="https://weixin.senparc.com/images/NCF/XncfModules/09.png" />

-点击【立即安装】完成升级到新版本！
+Click 【Install Now】 to complete the upgrade to the new version!